The latest pretrial developments in the Idaho student killings case

 ™ & © 2025 Cable News Network, Inc., a Warner Bros.
 Discovery Company.
 All rights reserved.

-CNN’s Jean Casarez, Jim Sciutto, Veronica Miracle, Holly Yan, Jeffrey Kopp, Brammhi Balarajan, Cheri Mossburg, Cindy Von Quednow, Jamiel Lynch and Karina Tsui contributed to this report.
+CNN’s Jean Casarez, Lauren del Valle, Jim Sciutto, Veronica Miracle, Holly Yan, Jeffrey Kopp, Brammhi Balarajan, Cheri Mossburg, Cindy Von Quednow, Jamiel Lynch and Karina Tsui contributed to this report.